JustTalDevelops/go-hcaptcha/README.md

 # hcaptcha-solver-go

 An HCaptcha solver for GoLang.
-It uses a Playwright tab with the HSW script injected to generate HSW on the fly, which can then be accessed by a solver to generate captchas.
+It uses Playwright for generating HSW which is put in an HSW pool, which can then be accessed by a solver to generate captchas.

 # Usage
 Below are some usage examples on how you would use the solver.